33 Breakup Songs That Make Up The Ultimate Heartbreak Playlist

 Turn this on when you're bitterly remembering that f*ckboy you were foolish enough to fall for in your early 20s.

 And play this when you're relishing in how much you've learned since then.

 19. "Too Little, Too Late," JoJo

-True, Jojo was 16 when she released this song, but the girl did justice to an experience that women of any age can relate to.
-Though she’s tempted to get back with an ex who still knows “all the right things to say,” she also realizes she’s stronger without him.
+JoJo was only 16 when she released this song, but she did justice to an experience that someone of any age can relate to.
+Though she's tempted to get back with an ex who still knows "all the right things to say," she also realizes she's stronger without him.